Discrimination in the United States: Political discrimination

 Between November 2024-March 2025, the United States Congress held four separate televised investigative hearings on the federal government's response to, overall recovery efforts from, and criminal events following Hurricane Helene and Hurricane Milton during the 2024 Atlantic hurricane season.
-These two hurricanes sparked widespread misinformation and political turmoil to the point where Helene was described as the "flashpoint" for the 2024 presidential election.
 These hearings heavily focused on actions done by the Federal Emergency Management Agency (FEMA), including failures in FEMA's response as well as political discrimination and criminal actions by FEMA employees.

 FEMA came under criticism in early November, when a whistleblower's report revealed that FEMA supervisor Marn'i Washington instructed team members that it was "best practice" to skip Trump-supporting homes as they canvassed Florida neighborhoods, determining who needed assistance following the hurricane.
 FEMA workers skipped at least 20 homes in Lake Placid with Trump signs or flags.
 FEMA responded by stating it was "deeply disturbed by this employee's actions" and claimed that the agency works to "help all survivors regardless of their political preference or affiliation."
 Washington was fired for her actions.
 Following a state investigation of the matter, Florida Attorney General Ashley Moody filed a discrimination lawsuit on November 14 against FEMA for conspiring to violate the civil rights of Florida residents in the response to Hurricanes Helene and Milton.